Skip to content

 Receive free stoma supplies

-In some cases, after surgery for bladder, bowel or anal cancer you may need a temporary or permanent stoma, an opening in the abdomen that allows urine (wee) or faeces (poo) to be collected in a bag.
-The Australian Government’s Stoma Appliance Scheme (SAS) provides free stoma supplies to people with a temporary or permanent stoma.
-To apply for the scheme, you must hold a Medicare card and belong to a stoma association.
+After surgery for bladder, bowel or anal cancer, you may need a temporary or permanent stoma.
+This is an opening in the abdomen that allows urine (wee) or faeces (poo) to be collected in a bag.

-Your stomal therapy nurse can help you join an approved stoma association.
-For a small annual membership fee, you will be able to obtain free stoma appliances and products.
-For more information, visit the Department of Health and Aged Care website, or visit the Australian Council of Stoma Associations.
+Medicare card and be a member of a stoma association.
+These associations usually charge a small annual membership fee that gives access to free stoma appliances and products.
+For more information visit the Department of Health and Aged Care, or visit the

 Rent

 If you are worried about paying your rent, don’t wait until you have fallen behind.
-Talk to your landlord or real estate agent to see if you can negotiate a reduced rent, a temporary freeze on payments or delay your rent payments for a set amount of time.
+Talk to your landlord or real estate agent to see if you can negotiate a reduced rent, a temporary freeze on payments, or delay your rent payments for a set amount of time.

 Travel costs